 “Classical Athenians connected the sailing season with the Dionysia because the festival and its associated markets were designed to alleviate the want and tedium of a long winter: food, money, unusual privileges and dazzling entertainments.”

 The festival was not just an agricultural feast, but also a social and political congregation.
-People came from all over the Delian League came as a matter of religious duty, but also to socialize, to feel part of a community, to get news from abroad, to enjoy the impression of shared riches and (probably) to conduct trade and make business connections.
+People came from all over the Delian League not only to perform their religious duty, but also to socialize, to get news from abroad, to enjoy community riches and (probably) to conduct trade and make business connections.
 Representatives from other cities coming to celebrate the festival were required to bring a cow and a phallus.
 The cows—hundreds of them– were to be sacrificed to Dionysus, and the food and wine would be distributed among celebrants.

 On the last day of Dionysia there was another procession and the winners of the competitions were announced.
 The victorious playwright would receive a wreath of ivy.